launchdarkly/ldcli/internal/sdks/sdk_instructions/java.md

 # Installation steps
-If you want to skip ahead, the final code is available in our [GitHub repository](https://github.com/launchdarkly/hello-java).

 1. Create a new project and accept the default options suggested by maven:
 ```shell
 mvn archetype:generate -DgroupId=com.launchdarkly.tutorial -DartifactId=hello-java